Ibukun16/AirBnB_clone/README.md

 $
 ```
 ### Commands ###
-> The commands are displayed in the following format Command/usage/ example with output
+> _The commands are displayed in the following format Command/usage/ example with output_

 - Create
-> Creates a new instance of a given class.
-The class's ID is printed and the instance is saved to the file file.json.
+> _Creates a new instance of a given class.
+The class's ID is printed and the instance is saved to the file file.json_.
 ```
 create <class>
 ```